 These changes to the constitution were not necessary or connected to the measure.
 Proponents appear to be attempting to strike language from TABOR to avoid the 55% vote mandate and the mandate that they collect support throughout Colorado.
-But the strike-out results in an awkward and unclear phrase: "Any income tax law change after July 1, 1992 shall also require no added tax or surcharge."
-By changing the phrase to the new construction and striking, "with" from the phrase, the constitution at best becomes unclear.
-Does "shall also require no added tax or surcharge" mean that no tax or surcharge can be added, or does it simply mean what the construction says - that no tax or surcharge is required.
-Striking "to be taxed" now makes the measure incomprehensible.
+But the strike-out results in a mandate to tax income, something that is not required under TABOR currently.